PranavBarthwal/backend-generator-cli/README.md

 ## Future Enhancements

 - Add more predefined snippets for common backend use cases.
-- Add ability to generate code snippets using AI.
+- Add a controller to get the most in-demand snippets.

 ## License